Communication

 All students admitted to a Specializing Master are required to register their data on the online services page of the Politecnico di Milano and complete the enrollment at the same time as the start of the teaching activities.

-To apply for admission to a higher education course, the following documents shall be sent:
+To apply for admission to a Executive Course, the following documents shall be sent:

 Admission to the Specializing Master consists of a verification of: